Skip to content

 • Unlike other engines, Codex does not provide cost/token tracking in the done event

-• Skills are discovered via AGENTS.md at the workspace root — the same file used by Claude Code
+• Skills are injected via .agents/skills/ symlinks (native Codex discovery) and AGENTS.md at the workspace root

 Released under the MIT License.